 In the planning stages, we decided not to drive the Amalfi Coast because we didn’t particularly feel like dying.
 The Sorrento Hertz rental company was super stressful to get to since there was construction and no parking in front.
 We ended up parking on a sloped driveway near the office and ran inside to ask the guy to move it for us, similar to how I get my friend to parallel park for me.

-Swimming off the rocks at the town of Atrini is top-notch.
+Swimming off the rocks in the town of Atrini is top-notch.
 We paid for umbrellas/ chairs in a few other spots in Amalfi and it wasn’t as good.

 Amalfi Coast YUM’S!